 Have you ever laid down at the end of a long day, eager to get some sleep, only to be kept awake by an irresistible urge to move your legs?
-If you have been very active or had an intense gym session that day, this frustrating experience can be normal from time to time.
-However, if it happens on a daily basis and has begun to disrupt the rest of your life, you may have a condition known as restless leg syndrome (RLS).
+If you have been very active or had an intense gym session that day, this frustrating experience can be typical from time to time.
+However, if it happens daily and has begun to disrupt the rest of your life, you may have a condition known as restless leg syndrome (RLS).
 In today’s post, we’ll take a closer look at RLS and how you may be able to get help for sore muscles that often accompany this troublesome condition.

 What is RLS?

 Because there is no single cause of RLS, there is no designated medical test that can confirm or rule out the presence of the condition.
-Diagnosis often occurs through a physician’s exam and evaluation, and is likely to be largely based on the symptoms experienced by the patient.
+Diagnosis often occurs through a physician’s exam and evaluation and is likely to be primarily based on the symptoms experienced by the patient.
 The International RLS Study Group has provided five essential diagnostic criteria for physicians, and all must be present to render an RLS diagnosis:

 - An urge to move one’s legs, with or without uncomfortable sensations in the legs